Skip to content

 The parts that keep self-hosting safe — a backup you've actually restored (3-2-1-1-0), trusted certificates instead of browser warnings, and a VPN kill-switch you've verified fails closed.

-Prove your backup recovers, don't assume it — 3-2-1 extended to 3-2-1-1-0 (one immutable copy, zero errors after a tested restore), application-consistent database dumps, restic check, and a real restore drill to scratch.
+Prove your backup recovers, don't assume it — 3-2-1 extended to 3-2-1-1-0, application-consistent database dumps, restic check, and a real restore drill.

 Open runbook

-Fix NET::ERR_CERT_AUTHORITY_INVALID on a self-hosted service — why a self-signed cert fails, the two real fixes (Let's Encrypt DNS-01 for an internal host, or a private CA you trust), the HSTS no-bypass trap, and why automated renewal is now mandatory.
+Fix NET::ERR_CERT_AUTHORITY_INVALID on a self-hosted service — why a self-signed cert fails, and the two real fixes: Let's Encrypt DNS-01 or a private CA.

 Open runbook

-Make a container egress only through the VPN and prove it — the network_mode: service:gluetun pattern, the fail-closed firewall, the curl-from-inside egress-IP check, the tunnel-down leak test, and DNS/IPv6 leak traps.
+Make a container egress only through the VPN and prove it — the network_mode: service:gluetun pattern, the fail-closed firewall, and the egress-IP leak test.

 Open runbook